clamsproject/wfe-pipeline-runner/README.md

 This does several things:

 1. It creates a file `docker-compose.yml` in the top-level directory.
 This file specifies the names of containers for all applications, sets up the container's access to the shared data directory, and defines a port mapping for the each Flask server that runs an application in a container.
 2. It copies `config/tokenizer-spacy.yml` to `config.yml` in the top-level directory.
 3. It runs the `docker-compose up -d` command to start up the containers.
-The `docker-compose` command uses the images and starts containers, one for the pipeline script and one for each CLAMS application (which is a Flask server with access to a CLAMS tool).
+The `docker-compose` command uses the images and starts containers, one for the pipeline script and one for each CLAMS application.
 In addition it mounts the data directory given in the configuration file to a directory `/data` on the container.
 4. It copies `docker-compose.yml` and `config.yml` to the pipeline runner container.

 At that point, all containers are up and all the configuration files needed for the pipeline script to run are available.
 You can list the containers.